 - Eczema can be mild, moderate or severe and can go through phases of being mild and less severe, to periods of being worse and very severe.
 During severe episodes the skin may become red, rough, itchy, weepy or blistered, and is more prone to becoming infected.

 - Management of eczema involves avoiding things that make it worse, using moisturisers and correct use of corticosteroid creams.
 Antibiotics may be needed if your skin becomes infected.

-Eczema is a common skin condition that causes redness, inflammation, dryness and itching of the skin.
-The exact cause of eczema is not known but with the most common form of eczema – called atopic dermatitis – there is often a family history of eczema, hay fever and/or asthma.
+Eczema is associated with having an impaired skin barrier (‘sensitive skin’).
+With the most common form of eczema, called atopic dermatitis, there is often a family history of eczema, hay fever and/or asthma.

 Who does eczema affect?